OfficeDev/office-js-docs-pr/docs/overview/learning-path-transition.md

 ## Step 4: Understand the JavaScript library

-First, get the big picture of the Office JavaScript library with this tutorial from Microsoft Learn: [Understand the Office JavaScript APIs](https://docs.microsoft.com/learn/modules/understand-office-javascript-apis/index).
+First, get the big picture of the Office JavaScript library with this tutorial from Microsoft Learn: [Understand the Office JavaScript APIs](/learn/modules/intro-office-add-ins/3-apis).

-Then explore the Office JavaScript APIs with our [the Script Lab tool](explore-with-script-lab.md) -- a sandbox for running and exploring the APIs.
+Then explore the Office JavaScript APIs with the [Script Lab tool](explore-with-script-lab.md) -- a sandbox for running and exploring the APIs.

 ### Special resource for VSTO add-in developers